ramrom/rams_dot_files/cheatsheets/c_cheatsheet.md

             - `struct myStruct struct1; struct1.number = 1;`
 - general stack size is platform dependent but like 2MB - 8MB
     - e.g. 2022 mbp `int foo[2000000]` was ok, but `int foo[2100000]` segfaulted
+### ALIGNMENT
+- generally the fields in a struct are stored in the same order in memory

 ## DATA STRUCTURES
 - strings